mcmnyages/mcmnyages/README.md

 Crafted with 💻, 🔒, and ☕ by Silas Moracha

-*I'm on a mission to secure and innovate.
-Star this repo, share your thoughts, or join me in building a safer digital world! 🚀*
+*On a mission to secure and innovate — star the repo, share feedback, or join me in building safer software!* 🚀

 </div>